MIDS-scaling-up/v3a/week06/lab/README.md

 5. Navigate to and open v3a/week06/lab/tf-trt.ipynb.
 6. Run the notebook.

-Think about and note the changes in inference performance.
+Think about and note the changes in inference performance – in other words, what was the fastest performing?
 Feel free to replace the model used with a different one and rerun.

 **DELETE YOUR VM when the lab is complete!**